Application & Review Process

 The applicant must briefly describe his/her participation in each of these areas: community/volunteer service, leadership, research experience, physician shadowing, and patient exposure.

 Note: If you have completed a residency certification for the WWAMI program, the University of Idaho will provide a copy of your certification to Idaho State University for verification for the University of Utah School of Medicine.
-Students only need to submit a residency certification through one institution.
+Applicants only need to submit a residency certification through one institution.

 The Review Committee evaluates each applicant to determine if they are eligible for further consideration.